2000–01 AEK Athens F.C. season: Overview

 The season started with the multinational Netmed and ENIC at the wheel and with Cornelius Sierhuis and Petros Stathis in command.
 Giannis Pathiakakis, having made a very good finish in the previous season, took charge of the club's transfers, having a pretty good budget.
-Pathiakakis after a transfer journey in Latin America bringing Fernando Navas, Emanuel Ruiz and Ferrugem to the team, but the transfer "bombs" occurred with Greek footballers.
+After a transfer journey in Latin America he brought Fernando Navas, Emanuel Ruiz and Ferrugem to the team, but the transfer "bombs" occurred with Greek footballers.
 Vasilios Tsiartas returned from Sevilla after 4 years, while Theodoros Zagorakis returned from England to wear the colors of AEK Athens.